 Panoramic views of Kanchenjunga, unspoilt Tibetan villages and culture, beautiful mountain vistas, giant butterflies fluttering through old growth forests.

+In case you are wondering where you can play games, here you are casino echtgeld bonus ohne einzahlung.
+You will be flattered!
 Due to the extreme altitude, there is an immense variation in climate and vegetation.
 With a rainfall of about 140 inches in Gangtok, the climate is tropical up to 5,000ft, temperate between 5,000ft–13,000ft, alpine at 13,000ft, and snowbound at 16,000ft and above.

 The best time to visit Sikkim is between mid-March and June but